As we receive repeated questions we will put answers here. Please send questions to us at atlcanqp@gmail.com

 Provincial/State QSO parties often use some geographic scheme to differentiate contacts between various areas in provinces/states.
 Some out of region operators are looking to hunt counties.
 Two provincial radio associations or clubs (NS and PEI) offer Work All Counties awards for their province.
 We considered other multipliers, such as Federal Electoral Districts.
 These are harder to map and determine exactly where you might be operating from.

-The ACQP was originated by three individuals in the fall of 2024.
+The ACQP was created by three individuals in the fall of 2024.
 VE1RGO – Stuart Hayes, VE1RPX – Rich Peirik, VE9CZ – Peter Siemsen.
-In December two additional amateurs joined the team, Michael Ryan — VO1OP, and Stuart Crawford — VE9CF.
+In December an additional amateur joined the team, Michael Ryan — VO1OP.
+Also briefly in 2025 Stuart Crawford — VE9CF, who helped us build the ACQP webpage.
 The idea of an Atlantic QSO Party is not a new one and a previous Maritime QSO Party was run by the Maritime Contest Club in 2012, 2013.

 3. Can I help / get involved?